-One year later in 1968, the team moved from New Jersey to Long Island and changed their name to the New York Nets.
-Following the merger of the ABA and NBA in 1976, the team moved back to New Jersey and again change their name this time to the New Jersey Nets.
+One year later in 1968, the team moved from New Jersey to Long Island and changed its name to the New York Nets.
+Following the merger of the ABA and NBA in 1976, the team moved back to New Jersey and again change its name this time to the New Jersey Nets.

-In 2012, the NJ Nets once again changed location.
+In 2012, the New Jersey Nets once again changed location.
 Returning to New York, the team moved to the borough of Brooklyn, taking on the name Brooklyn Nets.
 Will this name and location stick?

-The NJ Nets stuck around for 35 years before their move to Brooklyn.
+The New Jersey Nets stuck around for 35 years before their move to Brooklyn.
 During these years, the Nets were not considered much of a threat.
-The team reached the Playoffs only 10 times from 1977 to 2000.
+The team reached the playoffs only 10 times from 1977 to 2000.

-The lean years came back again for the Nets from 2008 to 2012 with the team missing the Playoffs in each season.
+The lean years came back again from 2008 to 2012 with the team missing the playoffs in each season.

-While success on the court in terms of Championships has eluded the Nets franchise, the team has produced several NBA Hall of Famers and stars.
-Most notably Jason Kidd.
+While championships have eluded the franchise, it has produced several NBA Hall of Famers and stars – Most notably Jason Kidd.
 The NBA Hall of Famer played seven years with the Nets and served as head coach from 2013-2014.
-Other notably former Nets players include Julius “Dr. J” Irving, Buck Williams, Derrick Coleman, and Vince Carter.
+Other notable former Nets players include Julius “Dr. J” Irving, Buck Williams, Derrick Coleman, and Vince Carter.

 Brooklyn Nets Timeline:

 - 1967: New Jersey Americans debuted in the American Basketball Association